-- Perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other persistent organic pollutants; - · Biological contaminants and microorganisms; - Compounds of pharmaceuticals and personal care products; - · Nanomaterials; and - Microplastics / Nanoplastics.
+- Perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other persistent organic pollutants; - Biological contaminants and microorganisms; - Compounds of pharmaceuticals and personal care products; - Nanomaterials; and - Microplastics / Nanoplastics.

-This Intended Use Plan (IUP) covers the CWSRF capitalization grant funds allocated to Texas from FFY 2022 appropriations in the amount of \$4,274,000.
-The appropriations requires the entire amount allocated to project funding be provided as additional subsidization, which will be in the form of principal forgiveness.
-A total of \$4,103,040 is available for projects under this IUP as principal forgiveness.
+This Intended Use Plan (IUP) covers the CWSRF capitalization grant funds allocated to Texas from FFY 2022 appropriations in the amount of \$4,274,000, less \$1,077,040 transferred to the DWSRF FFY 2022 emerging contaminants program due to limited CWSRF program demand, for a total of \$3,196,960.
+The appropriations require the entire amount allocated to project funding be provided as additional subsidization, which will be in the form of principal forgiveness.
+A total of \$3,026,000 is available for projects under this IUP as principal forgiveness.